OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/1 December 2018.md

 ---

 ## Cosmic Structure & Densities

 - The solar system is currently under influences both **external** (e.g., Nemesis) and **internal** (e.g., humanity's state and streams of comet dust).
 - These influences are linked to events like solar "**singing**," earthquakes, and possible space anomalies.
 - Oumuamua's unusual acceleration is likely due to solar system forces similar to those acting on Earth spacecraft (e.g., Pioneer), rather than **alien origin**.
+- These unknown forces can affect both natural objects and human-made spacecraft.

 ---

 ## Earth Changes & Environmental Events